History of Sutton Scotney services

 As Little Chef's primary concern was their own restaurant, and they had enough trouble managing their own finances, under Little Chef's ownership the site became increasingly dilapidated.
 The problem was not the restaurant, but the large grounds which Little Chef were either unable or unwilling to maintain.

 The Burger King franchise closed due to low patronage, leaving a large portion of each building disused.
-In 2012, The Coffee Tempo! here was also replaced with Little Chef Express along with 10 other former Coffee Tempo! sites.
+The shop became Coffee Tempo!, which in 2012 was replaced with Little Chef Express.

 In August 2013, Kout Food Group purchased every single Little Chef, with the exception of Sutton Scotney.
 It stayed as a Little Chef for six more months, but under different owners.